-First off, it’s imperative you define the qualities, experience, skill sets and personalities of your internal resource before you assemble your team.
-This is a team that will be centred on its accounting expertise, superior project management competencies, manpower availability and, not least, executive sponsorship and buy-in of the entire implementation strategy.
+First off, it’s imperative you define the qualities, experience, skill sets and personalities of your internal resource before you assemble your ERP project team.
+This is a team structure that will be centred on its accounting expertise, superior project management competencies, manpower availability and, not least, executive sponsorship and buy-in of the entire ERP System Implementation strategy.

 Essential to the viability of your internal resource is the superlative communication skills that will give a clear voice to negotiations, conflicts and discussions when necessary.
 Discipline, too, will be indispensable when it comes to maintaining the focus of the task in hand, adhering strictly to the program and balancing an openness to change with an appropriate resistance to it when called for.

 Remember also, you’ll be assembling a team of stakeholders that, depending on the size of your organisation, may involve personnel who are already committed and consigned to their day job and will need to remain both flexible and supported throughout the implementation process.

 ERP system implementation professionals worth their salt will always advise organisations to build their internal implementation team based on individuals’ ability rather than their job titles.
 Managers may manage their tea ERP System Implementation requires adaptability, time and a multitasking finesse like no other.